lessc0de/docs.influxdata.com/content/influxdb/v0.12/concepts/storage_engine.md

 ---

 The 0.9 line of InfluxDB used BoltDB as the underlying storage engine.
-This writeup is about the experimental version of the Time Structured Merge Tree storage engine that was released in 0.9.5.
+The Time Structured Merge Tree storage engine was [introduced in 0.9.5](https://influxdata.com/blog/new-storage-engine-time-structured-merge-tree/) as an experimental storage engine.
-There may be small discrepancies between the current implementation of TSM and this document.

-<a href="https://influxdata.com/blog/new-storage-engine-time-structured-merge-tree/" target="_">See the blog post announcement about the storage engine here</a>.

-## The new InfluxDB storage engine: from LSM Tree to B+Tree and back again to create the Time Structured Merge Tree

-The properties of the time series data use case make it challenging for many existing storage engines.
-Over the course of InfluxDB’s development we’ve tried a few of the more popular options.
-We started with LevelDB, an engine based on LSM Trees, which are optimized for write throughput.
-After that we tried BoltDB, an engine based on a memory mapped B+Tree, which is optimized for reads.
-Finally, we ended up building our own storage engine that is similar in many ways to LSM Trees.
+Starting with InfluxDB 0.10, TSM is the primary engine for InfluxDB, and as of InfluxDB 0.12 it is the only supported storage engine.

-With our new storage engine we were able to achieve up to a 45x reduction in disk space usage from our B+Tree setup with even greater write throughput and compression than what we saw with LevelDB and its variants.
+TSM achieves up to a 45x reduction in disk space usage over the previous B+Tree engine with even greater write throughput and compression than what we saw with LevelDB and its variants.

-Using batched writes, we were able to insert more than 300,000 points per second on a c3.8xlarge instance in AWS.
-This post will cover the details of that evolution and end with an in-depth look at our new storage engine and its inner workings.
+Before we discuss the specifics of the TSM, let's look at what a time series database needs from its storage engine:

 ### Properties of Time Series Data